cvs-health/testaro/README.md

 ## Jobs

-A request to a workstation to do some work is a _job_.
+A request to Testaro to do some work is a _job_.

 ## Scripts